 I’ve seen a lot of inexperienced managers cope with the risk and uncertainty of decision-making by hedging rather than taking a firm stance on an issue.
 I used this tactic a lot after I left the consulting firm to join a software startup.
 Being so close to the big decisions of a company at age 23 was cool, but also a little unnerving for me.

-A lot of inexperienced managers cope with the risk and uncertainty of decision-making by hedging.
 Thankfully, the CEO mercilessly called me out whenever I tried to hedge a recommendation.
 If I said that a candidate was “good,” he would counter with, “So you’re saying we should hire her?”
 If I remarked that a new feature could help our product, he’d respond, “So you’re saying we should invest in it?”
 After a while, the lesson sank in.
 Ideas and opinions were nice, but the business moved on decisions.
 I needed to think ideas through and make decisions rather than pass the buck.
 I needed to grow up.

 Even the most intense apprenticeship phase isn’t designed to endow you with leadership skills.
 That’s why you should find ways to develop these skills on your own, as soon as you get your feet wet.
 Here is some advice I’ve given to the people I’ve managed take over the years: